Water Chemistry Water Chemistry — Do Pools Have Chlorine? Pool Sanitization Methods Explained

 Salt water pools still use chlorine, but generate it through an electrolytic process rather than adding it manually.
 The salt water generator (also called a chlorine generator) converts dissolved salt into chlorine gas, which then dissolves into the water as hypochlorous acid - the same sanitizing compound found in traditional chlorine pools.

-The advantage is more consistent chlorine production and softer-feeling water, but these systems still maintain chlorine residuals of 1-3 ppm (verify with manufacturer specifications).
+The advantage is more consistent chlorine production and softer-feeling water, but these systems still maintain chlorine residuals of the right level for your CYA (typically 4-8 ppm for a stabilized outdoor pool) (verify with manufacturer specifications).
 You can learn more about how these systems work in our comprehensive salt water pool guide.

 Alternative Sanitization Methods